File Watching and Atomic Replacement

 A Complete Atomic Write Implementation

-Putting the pieces together gives a compact implementation.
-This version uses the renameWithRetry() helper from the Windows section:
+Here is the full shape pulled together.
+This version uses the renameWithRetry() helper from the Windows section.

 import crypto from 'node:crypto';